folsomwg/Saysee/README.md

 For instance:

 555 -> Three 5's
 55522555 -> Three 5's, Two 2's, Three 5's
 1111111111 -> More than nine 1's

-<a href="http://www.willfolsom.com/Saysee.html">But don't take my word for it - try it yourself.</a>